-Status as a BDC and RIC and Maintaining a Favorable Asset to Debt Ratio
+Status as a BDC and RIC and Maintaining a Favorable Asset-to-Debt Ratio

-As a BDC intending to qualify as a RIC for federal income tax purposes beginning with the fiscal year ended December 31, 2020, the Company is dependent on its ability to raise capital through the issuance of common stock.
+As a BDC that has elected, currently qualifies, and intends to qualify annually as a RIC for federal income tax purposes, including in the fiscal year ending December 31, 2023, the Company is dependent on its ability to raise capital through the issuance of common stock.
 RICs generally must distribute substantially all of their earnings to stockholders as dividends in order to achieve pass-through tax treatment, which prevents the Company from using those earnings to support new investments.
-Further, as a BDC that has received stockholder approval to be subject to the modified asset coverage requirements set forth in Section 61(a)(2) of the 1940 Act, as amended by the Small Business Credit Availability Act, the Company must comply with an asset to debt ratio requirement that prohibits the Company from incurring debt or issuing senior securities if the ratio is greater than 1.5:1.
+Further, as a BDC that has received stockholder approval to be subject to the modified asset coverage requirements set forth in Section 61(a)(2) of the 1940 Act, as amended by the Small Business Credit Availability Act, the Company must comply with an assets to debt ratio requirement that prohibits the Company from incurring debt or issuing senior securities if the ratio is greater than 1.5:1.
 This requires the Company to finance its investments with at least \$1 of equity for every \$2 of debt.
 Although the Company has greater flexibility to finance investments with borrowed funds, the Company may not be able to borrow money at favorable interest rates or terms.
 Therefore, to continue to build the Company's investment portfolio, and thereby support maintenance and growth of the Company's dividends, the Company strives to maintain consistent access to capital through the public and private equity markets enabling it to take advantage of investment opportunities as they arise.